-- DIF: Cognitive Level: Knowledge REF: p.
-57 - TOP: Step of the Nursing Process: All phases - MSC: Client Needs: Management of Care - 11.
-The best method for nurse educators to teach professional values is:
+TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

+- 11. The best method for nurse educators to teach professional values is

-- a.
-Reading the ANA code
+- a. reading the ANA code.

-- b.
-Laissez-faire
+- b. laissez-faire.

-- c.
-Role modeling
+- c. role modeling.

-- d.
-Values clarification
+- d. values clarification.

-Nursing education helps in acquiring a professional value system.
+Nursing education helps a nurse to acquire a professional value system.
 In nursing school, the student nurse begins to take on some of the values of the nursing profession.
-Often professional values are transmitted by tradition in nursing classes and clinical experiences.
-They are modeled by expert nurses and assimilated as part of the role socialization process during the years as a student and new graduate.
+Often, professional values are transmitted by tradition in nursing classes and clinical experiences.
+They are modeled by expert nurses and assimilated as part of the role socialization process during the years spent as a student and new graduate.
 Professional values are stated in the ANA code, but the best way to transmit them is by role modeling.
 Professional values are transmitted by tradition and assimilated in the role socialization process.
-Values clarification helps you identify and prioritize values.
+Values clarification helps a nurse to identify and prioritize values.